We have a drop ceiling in the kitchen of our 100 year old house, and for good reason…

 UPDATE Click here to read more: Since writing this post, we’ve moved to a new house and once again I needed to install a suspended ceiling… this time it was a surface mounted suspended ceiling.

-Here are more ceiling and wall treatment ideas:
+Here are more of my ceiling and wall treatment ideas:

 Thanks so much for stopping by!
 Please feel free to follow and share this blog with your friends, as well as on Facebook, Pinterest, Flipboard, Bloglovin, YouTube and now Instagram!
 I appreciate you reading along.